 Apart from more training on this topic, I also have a couple of smaller products (work-in-progress) that members will be able to sell and keep most of the revenue from.
 I think it’s the actual creation of these products that is the main hurdle for most people, so I’m hoping to make it easy for members to test the waters and to get a taste for the possibilities!

 UWC: Amen to all of that!
 The digital product lightbulb came on for me when I realized that the cost of making one copy of a digital product cost the same as making a million copies!
-And that’s when I developed the Urban Worm Calculator and began promoting WFA as an affiliate, which has been very nice.
+And that’s when I began promoting WFA as an affiliate, which has been very nice.

 So, who are some of the most influential Worm Farming Alliance members?
 And who has really emerged over the years?

 BC: There are a LOT of WFAers that have really impressed me and who have played an important role in the community.
 The first person who comes to mind is George Mingin.
 His level of contribution to the WFA has been nothing short of amazing.
 As soon as he joined, he became very active in the community forum, sharing his wealth of knowledge, patiently answering question after question.

 He is almost certainly one of the largest worm suppliers in Australia, yet he is very humble, and truly believes that everyone has something to offer.

 I can’t say enough good things about George – and he has not-surprisingly reached the level of “idol” status among many of his fellow members!
 Lol

 Heather Rinaldi is definitely another person who quickly comes to mind.
 She was just getting started when she joined the “Inner Circle” group (mentioned earlier) – and what she has accomplished in the years since then is incredible!
 We lost touch with her a bit once we transitioned from Inner Circle to WFA, but when the WFA Facebook group was launched I added her to it and she has become a very active (and important) member of the WFA community.